-- The potential for the Eurozone to withdraw support for Greece at some point if the costs of such support escalate were to become prohibitive, so causing a worsening of the Eurozone debt crisis and heightened risk of the breakdown of the bloc or even of the currency itself; - Inter government agreement on how to deal with the Eurozone debt crisis could fragment; the impact of the Eurozone crisis on financial markets and the banking sector; - The impact of the Government's austerity plan on confidence and growth and the need to rebalance the economy from services to exporting manufactured goods; - The under-performance of the UK economy which could undermine the Government's policies that have been based upon levels of growth that are unlikely to be achieved; - The risk of the UK's main trading partners, in particular the European Union (EU) and United States (US), falling into recession; - Stimulus packages failing to stimulate growth; - Election due in Germany in 2013;

-- Potential for protectionism i.e. an escalation of the currency war / trade dispute between the US and China; - The potential for action to curtail the Iranian nuclear programme; - The situation in Syria deteriorating and impacting other countries in the Middle East.
+- The potential for the unraveling of the second Greek bailout package causing a worsening of the Eurozone debt crisis and heightened risk of the breakdown of the bloc or even of the currency itself; - Inter government agreement on how to deal with the Eurozone debt crisis could fragment; the impact of the Eurozone crisis on financial markets and the banking sector; - The impact of the Government's austerity plan on confidence and growth and the need to rebalance the economy from services to exporting manufactured goods; - The under-performance of the UK economy which could undermine the Government's policies that have been based upon levels of growth that are unlikely to be achieved; - The economic performance of the UK's trading partners, in particular the European Union (EU) and United States (US), with some analysts suggesting the recession could return to both; - Stimulus packages failing to stimulate growth. - Elections due in the US and Germany in 2012 and 2013 respectively; - Potential for protectionism i.e. an escalation of the currency war / trade dispute between the US and China; - The potential for action to curtail the Iranian nuclear programme; - The situation in Syria deteriorating and impacting other countries in the Middle East.

-The focus of so many consumers, corporates and banks on reducing their borrowing, rather than spending, will continue to act as a major headwind to a return to robust growth in western economies.
+The overall balance of risks remains weighted to the downside.
+Many consumers, corporate and banks are still focused on reducing their borrowing rather than spending so this will continue to act as a major headwind to a return to robust growth.